-Upon receipt of your payment you will be given a Starter Pack, which we recommend you begin studying immediately.
+Upon receipt of your payment you will be given access to the online Starter Pack, which we recommend you begin studying immediately.
 This consists of background information and preparation materials, covering approximately 20 hours of instruction in methodology, grammar and pronunciation.
 Completion of the Starter Pack is compulsory and ensures that every member arrives at the start of the course with the same minimum level of language awareness.
-You should bring your completed Starter Pack with you on the first day of the course, and be prepared for a short test revising key points.
+Completion of your Starter Pack will ensure you are well prepared for a short task on the first day of the course, revising key points.

 Optional Pre-Course Workshops

 Trainees are encouraged to attend our new pre-course TESOL skills and knowledge workshops, providing a solid foundation for success on the course.
-Contact us for upcoming dates.
+See our CPD calendar for upcoming workshops.